zoonoo/azure-docs.ko-kr/articles/site-recovery/site-recovery-vmware-to-azure-classic.md

 The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.

-전체 파일은 [Microsoft 다운로드 센터](http://go.microsoft.com/fwlink/?LinkId=529428)에서 확인할 수 있습니다.
+The complete file may be found on the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428).
 Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.

 ## 다음 단계